shamilasudalshana/NFDI4Earth-HM-Ontology/README.md

-# NFDI4Earth HydroOntology
+# NFDI4Earth HM-Ontology

-The **NFDI4Earth HydroOntology** is a lightweight, domain-specific ontology developed to describe hydrological concepts, variables, and relationships in a semantically consistent and machine-readable way.
+The **NFDI4Earth HM-Ontology** is a lightweight, domain-specific ontology developed to describe hydrological concepts, variables, and relationships in a semantically consistent and machine-readable way.
 It is intended to support the **FAIR (Findable, Accessible, Interoperable, Reusable)** principles for hydrological data by enabling semantic annotation, RDF transformation, and integration into knowledge graphs.

 This ontology was developed as part of [NFDI4Earth project](https://www.nfdi4earth.de/) focused on transforming conventional hydrology datasets (e.g., CSVs) into semantically enriched RDF knowledge graphs, enabling better interoperability, query capabilities, and integration with other datasets using Semantic Web technologies.